 Waterbucks are, for the most part, silent creatures.
 They communicate visually through a process called the flehmen response, where they curl back their upper lip to show their front teeth while inhaling with closed nostrils.

 We hope you learned a few things about the Waterbuck from this article!
 They contribute greatly to the food chain in their natural habitat in Africa.
-You can visit the Waterbucks in Bali Safari when you join us in the Safari Journey!
+You can see the Waterbucks in Bali Safari when you join us in the Safari Journey!
 See if you can spot them!
-Make sure to take the window seats to have a better view of the Waterbucks!
+Make sure to take the window seats to have a better view of these unique animal!